 The formula for cap rate = Net operating income / Current Market Price

-We get net operating income after reducing property taxes, maintenance costs, and other operating expenses from the gross operating income.
+After reducing property taxes, maintenance costs, and other operating expenses from the gross operating income, we get net operating income.
 For a rental property, the NOI is rent less maintenance expenses.
 The calculation does not include depreciation.
 The current market value is the asset’s value on the market.

 The formula for cap rate = Net operating income / Acquisition Price